New England, Living History

 Hinckley Company, Southwest Harbor (Bar Harbor) renowned for their beautifully made boats, offers a fascinating look at their shipyard and craftsmen at work.

-Contact Select Yachts will present you with a superb selection of charter yachts available in New England that meet your requirements.
+Contact Select Yachts to present you with a superb selection of charter yachts available in New England.
 Whether you envision a leisurely sail from port to port, or want to spectate or participate in one of the thrilling races and regattas in the region, we will match you with the perfect yacht and crew.